sumberg/kex_japan_2018/report/report.md

 Since experimental research is based on identifying and testing the underlying variables that make up the entire system, much of the project was designed with these variables and how to structure experiments in mind.
 We found that experimental research was a good fit for this type of problem, however we believe that the process of identifying the variables requires a better theoretical understanding of the target system and the experimental approach than we had at the time of design and implementation.
 We would suggest a more thorough study of both experimental research philosophy and approach, as well as the system that should be analyzed, before designing an experimental research study of this kind.

+When analyzing our results, we evaluated them against our evaluation criteria to draw conclusions.
+We feel that our conclusions are true, however in hindsight we realize that we should have applied a proven, more rigid framework or methodology in order to avoid potential bias.

 ### Scrum in this project

 We had initially planned to implement additional wrapping methods, in order to compare the performance between the different methods of wrapping, but due to technical issues and time limitation we were unable to implement them fully.
 However, this affected our choice of working method; we believed initially that _Scrum_ could give us a good overview of the implementation work across the different wrapping methods, each with their own requirements and tasks.
 When we realized that it was no longer feasible to continue development of the additional wrapping methods, Scrum was not as effective anymore, since we started to focus more on either the same tasks or closely related tasks.
 This also meant since that we could continuously plan and discuss the iterative process, we no longer had much use for sprint and daily meetings.
 For projects of this limited scope, we believe that there may not be a need for more involved frameworks such as _Scrum_.